 My husband and I moved into our rancher home 8 years ago—and while it had good bones and character, it was in need of some serious updates and modernization.
+We both agreed that a master bathroom renovation should be our first priority.

 Before the Reno: A Tired and Out-of-Style Bathroom